Flantive/friendlist/README.md

 **Warning!**

 Request `GET /testing/fillDB/big` will take some time to execute (up to 60sec) and cause higher memory (RAM) demand (temporary, during execution).
 Before using this request try using `GET /testing/fillDB/medium`.

+## Production Environment

+Tu run our application in production environment we start it with additional varriable:

+    NODE_ENV=production node server.js

+Additional */testing* routes will be disabled, and application will not premit running clearing or filling functions for our DB.